leangjia/blender_docs/trunk/blender_docs/manual/scene_layout/object/editing/shading.rst

 Most objects are represented by polygons and truly curved objects are often approximated by polygon meshes.
 When rendering images, you may notice that these polygons appear as a series of small, flat faces.
-Sometimes this is a desirable effect, but usually we want our objects to look nice and smooth.
+Sometimes this is a desirable effect for hard surfaces, but for organic surfaces you usually want your objects to look smooth.

 .. list-table:: Example mesh flat (left) and smooth-shaded (right).
    `Sample blend-file <https://wiki.blender.org/wiki/File:25-manual-meshsmooth-example.blend>`__.